 Emilie Peck is a freelance writer.
 She is also a student of alternative medicine, including massage therapy, herbalism and aromatherapy.

 It’s never too early to start planning your garden.
-Even though the ground may be frozen and covered with snow, there’s no reason why you can’t start preparing for spring now.
+Whether the ground is frozen and covered with snow or the days are long under the warm summer sun, there’s no reason why you can’t start preparing for spring now.

 Herbs are generally very easy to grow and can be extremely beautiful.
-There also useful in the home, whether it’s for cooking, medicinal use or as decoration.
+They are also useful in the home, whether it’s for cooking, medicinal use or as decoration.

 If you live in the United States, the first thing you want to do is determine which temperate planting zone you live in.
 These zones are determined by the USDA as a guide for growers to determine which crops to grow.
 They’re determined based on the lowest average winter temperature in any given region.
-Single states can have more than one zone in them, too.
+Single states may have more than one zone in them.

 The next important factor to think about, no matter where you live, is how much sunlight your growing space receives.
 This is because some plants fair better with direct sunlight, while others like partial sun or shade better.

-Another factor to keep in mind when deciding on the type of technique you want to use is the quality of soil on your property.
-If it doesn’t drain well or is polluted, you opting for containers would probably be a good idea.
+Herbs also do well when planted in the ground.
+However, an important factor to keep in mind when deciding on the type of technique you want to use is the quality of soil on your property.
+If it doesn’t drain well or is polluted, opting for containers instead of ground planting would probably be a good idea.